parthdomadia/VideoEditor/README.md

-What the code basically does, flow of data
+What the code basically does, flow of data.

 Pointers:
 - takes video input
 - splits into frames